 CBD is a chemical compound found in the glands of a cannabis plant.
 Also classified as cannabidiol; they are both the same thing.
 CBD has such an array of health benefits, there are so many positives to come from CBD, but what types of CBD side effects do we know of?
 Cannibidiol works by interacting with receptors within our body’s endocannabinoid system.
 Our endocannabinoid system is responsible for conserving numerous physiological and cognitive functions.
 These functions include things such as our memory, inflammation of the body, our mood, and a lot more functions.
 It’s health benefits are well known to help our physiological and cognitive functions; CBD users of all ages use it to help with a wide variety of different health problems.

 May help to reduce muscle spasms and cramps

-These are just a few of the leading health issues that CBD can help with, some benefits haven’t been proven, but people claim that CBD helps them with some health issues.
+These are just a few of the leading health issues that CBD might help with, some benefits haven’t been proven, but people claim that CBD may help them with some health issues.

 What are some CBD Side Effects?

 CBD is safe to use, with no proven complications or being able to overdose on CBD; it is a safe and natural way to have some relief from a host of health problems.

 But, there have been some cases where CBD has had adverse side effects on some users.
 Some of the side effects that have been brought to light include tiredness, appetite being lower, some liver issues, and gastrointestinal problems.
 However, these side effects are based on high dosage CBD, where people are using a lot of or a high dosage CBD in whatever form.

 There have only been a few cases of CBD having side effects when using a low dosage; these include feeling drowsy, having a dry mouth, feeling dizzy, becoming light-headed, a drop in blood pressure, and having a small appetite.